 Situation Updates on COVID-19 from the Oklahoma State Department of Health

-- Two in Cleveland County, a male in the 36-49 age group and a male older than 65.
+- Two in Oklahoma County, one male in the 65 and older age group and one female in the 65 and older age group.

-- One in Kay County, a male older than 65.
+- One in Jackson County, a male in the 65 and older age group.

 - For more information, visit coronavirus.health.ok.gov.

 Detailed case statistics are published on the website.
 Click here for more information.

 Find more updates at coronavirus.health.ok.gov.